Flix (programming language): Hello world

-The type and effect signature of the main function specifies that it has no parameters, returns a value of type Unit, and that the function is impure.
+The type and effect signature of the main function specifies that it has no parameters, returns a value of type Unit, and that the function has the IO effect, i.e. is impure.
 The main function is impure because it invokes printLine which is impure.

 Algebraic data types and pattern matching

 The following program fragment declares an algebraic data type (ADT) named Shape: